Yuwen1214/tut5_GroupB_yliu0816/README.md

 ## Compare with my teammates
- One person tried to make tail effects with the dots
+- One person tried to make tail effects with the dots

- Another focuses on a combination of expanding ripple effects and dynamic dots
+- Another focuses on a combination of expanding ripple effects and dynamic dots

- My version focuses on using Bézier curves and scale changes to enhance the visual dynamics and express the elegance of oil-paper umbrellas
+- My version focuses on using Bézier curves and scale changes to enhance the visual dynamics and express the elegance of oil-paper umbrellas

 ## Inspiration
+### Oil-Paper Umbrella
 ![Oil-Paper Umbrella](images/Oil%20PaperUmbrella%201.jpg)
 ![Oil-Paper Umbrella](images/Oil%20PaperUmbrella%202.jpg)